6 Portland Rd, London W11 4LA

 The Culpeper

-Nico Treguer (rooftop growing entrepreneur) and Gareth Roberts (architect) have joined forces with Bash Redford (of Forza Win) to create a pub on top of which all fruits, vegetables and herbs are grown to supply the restaurant downstairs.
+Nico Treguer (rooftop growing entrepreneur) and Gareth Roberts (architect) joined forces with Bash Redford (of Forza Win) to create a pub on top of which all fruits, vegetables and herbs are grown to supply the restaurant downstairs.
+It's also blessed with an incredible roof terrace at the top.

 16 All Saints Road, London W11 1HH